-By Meghan Vivo Children with special needs like Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public school.
-But in practice, it often ends up being the parents’ responsibility to recognize if a school is under-serving their child and advocate for their needs, which for some means going as far as suing their school...[ read more ]
+By Meghan Vivo Children with special needs like autism and Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public schools.
+Unfortunately, it often ends up being the parents’ responsibility to advocate and recognize if a school is under-serving their child.
+In extreme conditions, this may mean suing their school district to get their child’s...[ read more ]

-How to Advocate for Your Child with Asperger’s
+How to Advocate for Your Child with Autism

-When Is the Best Time to Enroll a Child with Asperger’s in a Specialized School?
+When Is the Best Time to Enroll a Child with Autism or Asperger’s in a Specialized School?

 You’re afraid your child has given up.
 She has started making excuses to skip school, and her struggles to make friends and fit in with her peers are resulting in lower grades and distaste for learning.
 If only you could start the spring semester with a clean slate.
 Although many parents are reluctant to enroll their child in a new...[ read more ]

-Is Home School Right for Your Child with Asperger’s?
+Is Homeschooling Right for Your Child with Autism?

-By Meghan Vivo Children with Asperger’s are highly misunderstood - a fact that makes it difficult for them to get their needs met in public school.
-Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger’s behaviors.
-Those who are willing to invest in their Asperger’s students may not...[ read more ]
+By Meghan Vivo Children with autism and Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
+Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical autistic behaviors.
+Those who are willing to invest in these students may...[ read more ]

 Asperger’s Book Reviews